wearethefoos/teq01-e2e-nerdbook/README.md

 ## Getting Started

-1. Start by cloning this repository.
+1. Start by forking and cloning this repository. **Please don't clone, you need your own fork of this repo to be able to work with it!**

 2. Open it in VSCode.